- About Project64

+About Project64**

 - Save as PDF or any common doc format

 This tutorial is to help you with Project64 for Windows.
 It's an open-source emulator that's been around since the 2000s!
 Its official release builds are more up-to-date than Mupen64Plus.
 Game compatibility is pretty good.
 It conveniently comes equipped with its own plug-ins, which can be customized.
-The emulator still has a ways to go.
 Popular games such as Legend of Zelda run perfectly, but others are buggy.

 *If you would like to download Project64, I have it on my emulators page.
 Take note that the version I have for download does not include malware.
 If you download Project64 from its official homepage, that version contains malware.